 In this side by side comparison guide, let's check out Surefire M600DF VS Modlite PLHv2.

-Both lights can share parts and accessories, and Modlite PLHv2 offers way higher candela output for long range illumination than Surefire M600DF
+Parts and accessories are interchangeable.
+Modlite PLHv2 offers higher candela output for long range illumination than Surefire M600DF

 Let's check them out and see which one is right for you